khiemdam/recipes-website/README.md

 ![Author][author-shield]
 [![LinkedIn][linkedin-shield]][linkedin-url] [![Handshake][handshake-shield]][handshake-url] [![LeetCode][leetcode-shield]][leetcode-url] ![Status][status-shield]

-# HTML Basic Recipes Website
+# Baked Goods Recipes Website

 ### A fully functional website written in HTML and CSS filled with my favorite baked goods.
 This website utilizes absolute and relative links to organize different pages, including a home page and many recipe pages.
+It also makes use of classes and different CSS elements to add life to the website!

 [Link to my website](https://khiemdam.github.io/recipes-website/)

 ![Website Image](./readme-images/website-homepage.png)

 ## Table of Contents